Cesar-Segura/Device-Tree-Runtime-Configuration/README.md

 # Device-Tree-Runtime-Configuration

-This repository contains code for a device tree runtime parser.
+This repository contains the code for the device tree runtime parser.

 Primary APIs:
 - fdt_lib_header.h: Interface for parsing the header of the device tree